Canon 1D Mark II vs 1Ds Mark III

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1D Mark II and the 1Ds Mark III have been discontinued, but can regularly be found used on eBay.
+Both the 1D Mark II and the 1Ds Mark III have been discontinued, but can regularly be found used on ebay.
 The 1D Mark II was replaced by the Canon 1D Mark II N, while the 1Ds Mark III was followed by the Canon 1DX.
+Further information on the features and operation of the 1D Mark II and 1Ds Mark III can be found, respectively, in the Canon 1D Mark II Manual (free pdf) or the online Canon 1Ds Mark III Manual.

 So what is the bottom line?
 Is the Canon 1D Mark II better than the Canon 1Ds Mark III or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.